Kieran-Weaver/StarrySky/README.md

 # StarrySky
 A WIP platformer game, written in C++17, using GLFW.

+Prior to December 15th 2020, Starry Sky was licensed under the GPLv3.
+After December 15th 2020, Starry Sky is licensed under the MIT license.

 It uses sprite-batching and texture atlases to recreate the experience of games from the 16-bit and 32-bit eras, but with a maintainable, modern code-base.

 ## Design Philosophy: